soemintheinsmt6/learnHub/README.md

 # learn_hub

-learn_hub is a Flutter application that demonstrates a small but complete stack:
+LearnHub is a Flutter application showcasing a compact but complete architecture stack:

+- Onboarding flow with multiple pages
-- Authentication (login screen)
+- Authentication (login screen with validation)
 - Bottom navigation with nested tabs
-- User list and company list screens backed by a REST API
+- User profile, user list, and company list screens backed by a REST API
 - BLoC for state management
 - Repository and service layers for separation of concerns

-The project is structured to be a good starting point for medium-sized apps that need clean separation between UI, business logic, and data access.
+The project is structured to support medium-sized applications, ensuring a clean separation of UI, business logic, and data access for better maintainability and scalability.

 ## Features

+- Onboarding screens with SVG illustrations, skip button, smooth page indicator, and Continue/Sign In button (`lib/features/on_boarding_screen.dart`)
+- Splash screen with centered logo (`lib/features/splash_screen.dart`)
-- Login with username and password (`lib/features/login_screen.dart`)
+- Login with username and password, including empty-field and min-length validation (`lib/features/login_screen.dart`)
-- Home tab placeholder (`lib/features/navigation_tab/home_screen.dart`)
+- Home tab showing a user profile fetched from `users/1` with “About Me” and “My Skills” sections (`lib/features/navigation_tab/home_screen.dart`)
 - User list tab with avatars and basic info (`lib/features/navigation_tab/user_list.dart`)
 - Company list tab with card-style tiles and progress indicator (`lib/features/navigation_tab/company_list.dart`)
 - Bottom navigation to switch between Home, Users, and Companies (`lib/features/bottom_navigation_screen.dart`)
 - API integration via a configurable `ApiService` (`lib/services/api_service.dart`)
 - Error handling using a custom `ApiException` and alert/snackbar widgets